Frequently Asked Questions

 The most important qualifications for success in the Aquinas Scholars Honors program are intellectual curiosity, openness to new ideas, eagerness and ability to participate actively in class discussions, strong self-motivation, and commitment to both active and collaborative learning.

-Admission decisions are made jointly by the faculty director of the program and a student admissions committee.
+Admission decisions are made by members of the Faculty Board and the Director of the Program.
 For high school seniors, three factors are considered: standardized test scores, high school g.p.a., and the written essay.
 The guidelines suggest that candidates for admission should have a composite ACT score of 28 or higher (or SAT score of 1200 or higher), high school g.p.a. of 3.8 or higher, and a high-quality written essay.

 Is it easy to gain admission to the honors program if I have good grades and test scores?